-The Foundation-which owns the research vessel that would serve as the operational platform for the seismic survey-directed LGL Ltd., environmental research associates to prepare an environmental analysis (analysis) titled, Draft Environmental Analysis of a Marine Geophysical Survey by the R/V Marcus G. Langseth on the Mid-Atlantic Ridge, April-May 2013 (LGL, 2013) to meet their requirements under Executive Order 12114, Environmental Effects Abroad of Major Federal Actions, for the Foundation's proposed federal action.
-The Foundation's 2013 analysis tiers to the 2011 Programmatic Environmental Impact Statement/Overseas Environmental Impact Statement for Marine Seismic Research Funded by the National Science Foundation or Conducted by the U.S. Geological Survey (NSF, 2011) and their Record of Decision.
+The NSF, which owns the research vessel that would serve as the operational platform for the seismic survey, directed LGL Ltd., Environmental Research Associates to prepare an environmental analysis (analysis) titled, Environmental Analysis of a Marine Geophysical Survey by the R/V Marcus G. Langseth in the Northeast Atlantic Ocean, June-July 2013 (LGL, 2013) to meet their requirements under Executive Order 12114, Environmental Effects Abroad of Major Federal Actions, for NSF's proposed Federal action.
+The NSF's 2013 analysis tiers to the 2011 Programmatic Environmental Impact Statement/Overseas Environmental Impact Statement for Marine Seismic Research Funded by the National Science Foundation or Conducted by the U.S. Geological Survey (NSF, 2011) and their Record of Decision.